-It is feature requires browser support for PDF files preview, and a specific plugin may be needed.
+▲ This feature requires browser support for PDF files preview, and a plugin may be needed.
+If no support is found, the preview window won't open, but instead it will be given the possibility to save the file.
 Consult your browser's manual for further details.